 Which entrance is best for combining Grand Teton and Yellowstone?

 The South Entrance is ideal for visiting both parks.
-It connects Yellowstone directly to Grand Teton via the scenic John D. Rockefeller Jr. Parkway, making it perfect for travelers exploring both in one trip.
+It connects Yellowstone directly to Grand Teton via the scenic John D. Rockefeller Jr. Parkway, making it perfect for travelers visiting both in one trip.

 Which entrance has the least traffic?